How to use Yellorn

 Each step builds on the previous one — but each one stands alone, so feel free to jump ahead.

-Open the editor and paste JSON, XML, YAML, or CSV.
+Open the editor and paste JSON, JSON Lines, XML, YAML, TOML, CSV, SQL, or Python.
 Yellorn detects the format automatically and switches the active plugin once confidence crosses 90%.
 You can override the detection from the format selector in the toolbar.

 Repair broken input with Smart Format